-The core of our ecosystem is the health savings account, or HSA, a financial account through which consumers spend and save long-term for healthcare on a tax-advantaged basis.
-We refer to HSAs for which we serve as custodian as our HSA Members.
-We are the integrated HSA platform for 25 of the 50 largest health plans in the country, a number of which are among 31 Blue Cross and Blue Shield health plans in 29 states, and over 33,000 employer clients.
+The core of our ecosystem is the HSA, a financial account through which consumers spend and save long-term for healthcare on a tax-advantaged basis.
+We are the integrated HSA platform for 87 health plans, and over 34,000 employer clients.
 Our customers include individuals, employers of all sizes and health plans.
-We refer to our individual customers as our members, all of our health plan customers as our Health Plan Partners and our employer customers with more than 1,000 employees as our Employer Partners.
+We refer to our individual customers as our members, our health plan customers as our Health Plan Partners and our employer clients with more than 1,000 employees as our Employer Partners.
 Our Health Plan Partners and Employer Partners collectively constitute our Network Partners.
-Through our Network Partners, we have the potential to reach over 72 million consumers, representing approximately 39% of the under-age 65 privately insured population in the United States.
+Through our Network Partners, we have the potential to reach more than a third of the under-age 65 privately insured population in the United States.

 Since our inception in 2002, we have been committed to developing technology solutions that empower healthcare consumers.
 In 2003, we began offering live 24/7/365 consumer support from health saving and spending experts.
 In 2005, we integrated HSAs with our first Health Plan Partner, and in 2006, we were authorized to act as an HSA custodian by the U.S. Department of the Treasury.
 In 2009, we integrated HSAs with multiple health plans of a single large employer, began delivering integrated wellness incentives through an HSA, and partnered with a private health insurance exchange as its preferred HSA partner.
-In 2011, we integrated HSAs, reimbursement arrangements, or RAs, and investment accounts on one website, and in 2013, our registered investment advisor subsidiary began delivering HSA-specific investment advice online.
+In 2011, we integrated HSAs, RAs, and investment accounts on one website, and in 2013, our registered investment advisor subsidiary began delivering HSA-specific investment advice online.
+In 2015, we launched our HSA Optimizer, which helps HSA members optimize their accounts based on their individual preferences and goals.
+In 2016, we launched a new feature which provides account holders advance access to funds.

-We generate revenue primarily from three sources: service revenue (previously referred to as account fees), custodial revenue (previously referred to as custodial fees) and interchange revenue (previously referred to as card fees).
-We generate service revenue by providing monthly account services on our platform, primarily through multiyear contracts with our Network Partners that are typically three to five years in duration.
-We generate custodial revenue from interest we earn on cash assets under management, or AUM, deposited with our FDIC-insured custodial depository bank partners and with our insurance company partner, and recordkeeping fees we earn from mutual funds in which our members invest on a self-directed basis.
+We generate revenue primarily from three sources: service revenue, custodial revenue and interchange revenue.
+We generate service revenue by providing monthly account services on our platform, primarily through multi-year contracts with our Network Partners that are typically three to five years in duration.
+We generate custodial revenue from custodial cash assets deposited with our FDIC-insured custodial depository bank partners and with our insurance company partner, and recordkeeping fees we earn in respect of mutual funds in which our members invest.
 We also generate interchange revenue from interchange fees that we earn on payments that our members make using our physical and virtual payment cards.